 Busch Gardens Tampa opened to the public in 1959, and this section details the first decade of the park’s existence.

-- March 31 – Busch Gardens Tampa opens to the public as a free attraction with tours of the brewery, sampling of beers, and expansive tropical gardens with several bird species on display in the original Bird Gardens.
+- June 1 – Busch Gardens Tampa officially opens to the public as a free attraction with tours of the Anheuser-Busch Brewery, sampling of beers in the Hospitality House, and expansive tropical gardens with a number of avian species on display in the original Bird Gardens.
 Some 1,600 guests attended opening day, and hours were listed as 10 a.m. to 6 p.m. daily.

-- March 1 – Patsy, a female chimpanzee in Myombe Reserve, is born.
+- March 1 – Patsy, a female chimpanzee residing in Myombe Reserve, is born.

-- June – Newspaper article lists Richard G. Naegeli as park director, and calls Busch Gardens the largest tourist attraction in Florida.
+- June – Newspaper article lists Richard G. Naegeli as park director and calls Busch Gardens the largest tourist attraction in Florida.
 Annual attendance is reported at over 3 million (with a peak daily attendance of 42,000), and admission is free.
-A 278 acre expansion is in development, which includes new monorail and Swiss House.
+A 278-acre expansion is in development, which includes a new monorail and Swiss House.
 The parking lot is estimated to hold 1900 cars, and the park hours are listed as 9 am to dusk Monday to Saturday.
 (Boca Raton News 6/18/1967)